Project-MONAI/tutorials/automl/DiNTS/README.md

-# Automated Deep Netork Search Examples
+# Automated Deep Network Search Examples

-In this tutorial, we present a novel neural architecture search algorithm for 3D meidcal image segmentation.
+In this tutorial, we present a novel neural architecture search algorithm for 3D medical image segmentation.
 The datasets used in this tutorial are Task07 Pancreas (CT images) and Task09 Spleen (CT images) from [Medical Segmentation Decathlon](http://medicaldecathlon.com/).
 The implementation is based on:

 Yufan He, Dong Yang, Holger Roth, Can Zhao, Daguang Xu: "[DiNTS: Differentiable Neural Network Topology Search for 3D Medical Image Segmentation.](https://openaccess.thecvf.com/content/CVPR2021/papers/He_DiNTS_Differentiable_Neural_Network_Topology_Search_for_3D_Medical_Image_CVPR_2021_paper.pdf)" In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 5841-5850.
 2021.